shikharsonker07/Connection-Pooling-DB/README.md

 Implemented connection pooling for concurrent Requests on a server connecting to database simultaneously.
 Used,
 1. Postgres Docker Image to connect to DB locally
+2. Mimicked concurrent requests on server, using Threads
-2. Benchmarked numbers With/Without connection Pool
+3. Benchmarked numbers With/Without connection Pool

 ## Installation